Printmaker

 You'll need to have:

-• networking skills for building and developing relationships, especially important when self-employed.
+- interpersonal and networking skills for building and developing relationships, especially important when self-employed

 Work experience

 It's vital to take on relevant work experience opportunities and build up a good portfolio of work.
 Make the most of any placements during your degree and look for work placements during the summer or voluntary opportunities.
-The four arts councils in the UK may provide details of artists who'd be willing to let you produce prints - these are:
+The four arts councils in the UK may provide details of artists who'd be willing to let you produce prints:

-Use the trade press to keep up to date with developments in the area and to find out about work opportunities.
-You might also look out for awards and competitions that you can enter to raise your profile.
+Use the trade press to keep up to date with developments in printmaking and to find out about work opportunities.
+Look out for awards and competitions that you can enter to raise your profile.
+Student membership of the Printmakers Council is also useful for networking, news, resources and finding out about opportunities.

-Another way in is to take the initiative and convince an organisation to employ an artist, for example, a new business or shopping development on the edge of a city.
+Another way in is to take the initiative and convince an organisation to employ you for a new project, for example a business or shopping development on the edge of a city.

 Speculative approaches to schools or hospitals are also worth considering.
 If your approach is part of an artists' studio group, funding might be available from your national arts council.